When you first learn about the power of microphone positioning, you’re instantly fascinated.

 And here are the most common 4:

-- Lead Vocals – The lead vocal is simply expected to be located at center stage.
+- Lead Vocals – which is expected to be located at center stage.
 For that reason, it is typically recorded in mono.

-- Snare Drum – The snare drum is also expected to be at center stage.
+- Snare Drum – which is also expected to be at center stage.
 It would sound quite odd if it was located off to one side of the stereo image.

-- Kick Drum – A kick drum should be recorded in mono because its heavy low frequency content requires a lot of power to reproduce on speakers.
+- Kick Drum – which should be recorded in mono because its heavy low frequency content requires a lot of power to reproduce on speakers.
 In order to get the maximum output from the mix, it’s best that the work be shared equally by both the left and right channels.

-- Bass – The bass guitar is also made up mainly of low frequencies so it generally works better in mono as well.
+- Bass – which is also made up mainly of low frequencies so it generally works better in mono as well.
 Another reason for this rule is that our ears are not good at obtaining directional information from low frequencies, so it makes little sense to create a stereo image for any low frequency instrument.